dangerismycat/earthquake-or-bus/README.md

 Or did a bus just drive by?

 This app gets the user's location data and then fetches local earthquakes from the USGS and current vehicle positions from Muni.
-Using a simple, easily- tweakable algorithm to determine if an earthquake was significant enough to have been felt by the user, the app then yields a clickable list of possible earthquakes or a list of nearby busses.
+Using a simple, easily-tweakable algorithm to determine if an earthquake was significant enough to have been felt by the user, the app then yields a clickable list of possible earthquakes or a list of nearby busses.